As soon as you declare Middle Eastern Studies (MES) as your minor, you should make an initial advising appointment with

 01:685:304/01:508:304 The Ottoman Empire

-Senior Seminars in Middle Eastern Studies are offered every semester and focus on a particular topic, such as The United Nations and the Middle East; Women’s Movements in the Middle East; and The Middle East in Western Popular Culture and Mass Media.
+Senior Seminars in Middle Eastern Studies are offered every semester and focus on a particular topic, such as Laws of Islamic Warfare; Theories of Revolution: The 1979 Iranian Revolution in Comparison; Religion(s) and Secularism(s) in the Middle East; and Middle East Film and Cinema.

-In lieu of the Senior Seminar in Middle Eastern Studies, students may substitute an equivalent Senior Seminar in a related discipline (e.g. Art History, History, Jewish Studies, Political Science, Religion, Sociology or Women's and Gender Studies) that has the Middle East as its focus, with the approval of the Director of the Middle Eastern Studies Program.
+With the approval from the Director of the Middle Eastern Studies Program, students may substitute an equivalent Senior Seminar in a related discipline (e.g. Art History, History, Jewish Studies, Political Science, Religion, Sociology, or Women and Gender Studies) that has the Middle East as its focus.

 - Arts/Literature (3 credits) 01:013:201; 01:013:221; 01:082:320